kafikewu/Railway-Management-System/README.md

 # Railway managment system
-A comprehensive managment system implemented with c++
+A complete managment system implemented with C++